alibaba/pipcook/docs/manual/intro-to-script.md

 1. Read the parameter obtained from Script URI, `digits` is the width of the numeric characters involved in the calculation.
 2. Get `dataCook` and `@tensorflow/tfjs`, `dataCook` is a Pipcook built-in component that can be fetched directly from `context`, `@tensorflow/tfjs` is a JS component referenced from the Framework and can be import by `context.importJS` or `context.importPY` if you are importing Python components.
-3. Create the encoder object, encode the label and data in Sample, and then call [transformSampleInDataset][] to create the Dataset interface, you need to pass in the transform function and the incoming Dataset object.
+3. Create the encoder object, encode the label and data in Sample, and then call [transformSampleInDataset]() to create the Dataset interface, you need to pass in the transform function and the incoming Dataset object.

 ### Model
 So far, we have implemented a DataSource script, a Dataflow script, and can read the sample object containing the two Tensors from the Dataset, and then the last part: implementing a Model script that defines the ML model object and the training logic.
-It's also required to export an [entry function][https://alibaba.github.io/pipcook/typedoc/script/index.html#modelentry].
+It's also required to export an [entry function](https://alibaba.github.io/pipcook/typedoc/script/index.html#modelentry).

 ```js
 let tf = null;